 “Parker Poe Consulting’s fiscal impact model has helped us better understand the costs and revenues associated with projects expanding in York County,” says David Swenson, director of York County Economic Development.
 “The model is easily understandable, flexible, practical, defensible, and has become an essential part of how we determine if a project’s benefits will outweigh its costs.”

-Five counties in South Carolina are already using the model.
+Seventeen counties in South Carolina are already using the model.
 Any county or regional economic development organization across the state can license it from Parker Poe Consulting.
 For more information, please contact Azad Khan.

 About Parker Poe Consulting